AdobeDocs/express-add-ons-docs/src/pages/guides/getting_started/tut.md

     });
   };

-  // Only now we can enable the button createGridBtn.disabled = false;
+  // Only now it is safe to enable the buttons createGridBtn.disabled = false;
   deleteGridBtn.disabled = false;
 });

 ```